asibahi/asibahi.github.io/content/thoughts/2024-11-14-parsing-hearthstone-deck-codes.md

 }
 ```

-But this can be made worse: the whole thing can be collapsed into one function. `rustfmt` is pulling a lot of weight here, to be honest.
+But this can be made worse: the whole thing can be collapsed into one function. `rustfmt` is pulling a lot of weight here, to be honest.[^bug]

 ```rust
 pub fn print_data(decoded: &[u8]) -> Result<(), Box<dyn Error + '_>> {